JulienChhor/julienchhor.github.io/_pages/teaching.md

 # Stochastic optimization and sampling (TSE)

-I am lecturing a course on Stochastic Methods for Optimization and Sampling at TSE.
+I am lecturing an M1 course on Stochastic Methods for Optimization and Sampling at TSE.

 [Lecture notes](/files/TeachingResources/Stochastic-Optim-and-Sampling/Lecture-notes.pdf)